Summary of Product Characteristics Updated 22-Jul-2019 | Merus Labs Luxco II S.à R.L.

-During treatment with these tablets, a temporary hypoxaemia may occur due to a relative redistribution of the blood flow in hypoventilated alveolar areas.
+During treatment with Elantan LA, a temporary hypoxemia may occur due to a relative redistribution of the blood flow in hypoventilated alveolar areas.
 Particularly in patients with coronary artery disease this may lead to a myocardial hypoxia.

 Reporting of suspected adverse reactions

-• During isosorbide mononitrate biotransformation nitrite ions are released, which may include methaemoglobinaemia and cyanosis with subsequent tachypnoea, anxiety, loss of consciousness and cardiac arrest.
-It can not be excluded that an overdose of isosorbide dinitrate may cause this adverse reaction.
+Methaemoglobinaemia has been reported in patients receiving other organic nitrates.
+During isosorbide mononitrate biotransformation nitrite ions are released, which may induce methaemoglobinaemia and cyanosis with subsequent tachypnoea, anxiety, loss of consciousness and cardiac arrest.
+It cannot be excluded that an overdose of isosorbide mononitrate may cause this adverse reaction.

 • Stop intake of the drug